 A note from Cleveland Clinic

 Zika virus infections are rare in the U.S., but outbreaks occasionally happen.
 If you’re traveling to an area where the virus is prevalent, you should take steps to prevent mosquito bites.
 You’ll also need to use condoms to avoid spreading the infection to sexual partners when you return.
 Contact your healthcare provider if you’ve been in a Zika-prone area and develop symptoms.
 Most people don’t experience serious problems.
-But pregnant women are at risk for miscarriage, and their unborn babies may develop birth defects.
+But pregnant people are at risk for miscarriage, and the fetus may develop birth defects.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy